TIGeR: Tool-Integrated Geometric Reasoning in Vision-Language Models for Robotics: Abstract

 \section{Abstract}

 Vision-Language Models (VLMs) have shown remarkable capabilities in spatial reasoning, yet they remain fundamentally limited to qualitative precision and lack the computational precision required for real-world robotics.
 Current approaches fail to leverage metric cues from depth sensors and camera calibration, instead reducing geometric problems to pattern recognition tasks that cannot deliver the centimeter-level accuracy essential for robotic manipulation.
 We present \tiger{} (Tool-Integrated Geometric Reasoning), a novel framework that transforms VLMs from perceptual estimators to geometric computers by enabling them to generate and execute precise geometric computations through external tools.
 Rather than attempting to internalize complex geometric operations within neural networks, \tiger{} empowers models to recognize geometric reasoning requirements, synthesize appropriate computational code, and invoke specialized libraries for exact calculations.
-To support this paradigm, we introduce \tigerd{}, a comprehensive tool-invocation-oriented dataset covering point transformations, pose estimation, and spatial compatibility verification, complete with tool invocation sequences and intermediate computations.
+To support this paradigm, we introduce \tigerd{}, a comprehensive tool-invocation–oriented dataset covering point transformations, pose estimation, trajectory generation, and spatial compatibility verification, complete with tool invocation sequences and intermediate computations.
 Through a two-stage training pipeline combining supervised fine-tuning (SFT) and reinforcement fine-tuning (RFT) with our proposed hierarchical reward design, \tiger{} achieves SOTA performance on geometric reasoning benchmarks while demonstrating centimeter-level precision in real-world robotic manipulation tasks.
+See the project page at \href{https://hany01rye.github.io/TIGeR/}{https://hany01rye.github.io/TIGeR/}.